What to Keep Human

 Compliance Considerations

 Real estate is regulated by NAR, state licensing boards, and fair housing laws.
-AI-generated content must be reviewed for fair housing compliance — the language used in listings and marketing cannot indicate preference based on protected characteristics.
+AI-generated content must be reviewed for fair housing compliance.
+Language in listings and marketing cannot indicate preference based on protected characteristics: "great for families," "walkable to church," "quiet neighborhood" can all trigger complaints depending on context.
 Any AI system handling lead communication should have human review in the workflow, at minimum for quality control.
+Brokerages should document their AI review process and keep logs of AI-generated messages for the same retention period as other client communications, typically three to seven years depending on state.

 What Implementation Looks Like

-A typical engagement starts with a workflow audit: where are agents spending the most time on tasks that don't require their specific expertise?
+A typical engagement starts with a two-week discovery phase: workflow audit, CRM review, vendor shortlist, and ROI projection.
 The focus is usually lead follow-up automation and listing description generation as the highest-ROI starting points.
-Integration with your existing CRM (Follow Up Boss, Kvcore, BoomTown, etc.) takes two to four weeks.
+Integration with your existing CRM takes two to four weeks.
+Parallel-use period where AI and manual workflows run side-by-side for quality verification runs two to three weeks.
 Full team training runs two to three weeks.
-Most agencies see measurable impact within 60 days.
+Most agencies see measurable impact within 60 days and hit steady-state within 120.

-Running Start Digital works with real estate teams on both the AI strategy and the implementation — connecting the right tools to your existing systems rather than replacing what's working.
+Running Start Digital works with real estate teams on both the AI strategy and the implementation, connecting the right tools to your existing systems rather than replacing what is working.
+We handle the integration, the voice training, the human-in-the-loop design, and the measurement infrastructure so you know exactly what the AI is doing and what it is costing you.

 Frequently Asked Questions

-A: It depends on how the AI is configured.
+It depends on how the AI is configured.
 Generic autoresponders feel robotic because they are.
 AI that references the specific property the buyer looked at, personalizes to their search criteria, and asks a relevant qualifying question reads like a responsive agent.
-The key is in the configuration and the quality of the prompts.
-Most buyers can't tell the difference between a well-written AI response and a message a good agent would send.
+The key is in the configuration, the quality of the prompts, and the brand voice training.
+Most buyers cannot tell the difference between a well-written AI response and a message a good agent would send.
+The ones that can, usually appreciate the speed.

-A: Yes, with the right setup.
+Yes, with the right setup.
 AI can be trained on your MLS's character limits, prohibited phrases, and required disclosure language.
+Fair housing filters can be built in to flag any copy that mentions protected characteristics.
 The output still needs agent review before submission, but the bulk of the writing work is handled.
 Agents spend five minutes editing rather than 20 to 30 minutes writing.
+For a listing coordinator handling 40 properties a month, that is 10 to 15 hours of recovered capacity.

-A: Most major real estate CRMs have API access or Zapier integrations that allow AI workflow tools to connect.
-Follow Up Boss, Kvcore, BoomTown, Sierra Interactive, and LionDesk all have integration paths.
-The depth of the integration varies by platform, but lead intake, status updates, and drip campaigns are achievable in most environments.
+Most major real estate CRMs have API access or Zapier integrations that allow AI workflow tools to connect.
+Follow Up Boss, Lofty, BoomTown, Sierra Interactive, and LionDesk all have integration paths.
+The depth varies: Follow Up Boss and Sierra have the most mature third-party ecosystems, LionDesk is more limited.
+Native integrations are always more reliable than Zapier bridges for production workflows.
+Lead intake, status updates, and drip campaigns are achievable in most environments.

-A: Most agencies see measurable changes in lead response time within the first week after go-live.
+Most agencies see measurable changes in lead response time within the first week after go-live.
 Listing description time savings are immediate.
-The harder metric — conversion rate improvement from faster lead follow-up — typically becomes visible in pipeline data after 60 to 90 days, depending on your average deal cycle.
+The harder metric, conversion rate improvement from faster lead follow-up, typically becomes visible in pipeline data after 60 to 90 days, depending on your average deal cycle.
+Full ROI on a $20,000 to $40,000 implementation typically shows up in months four through six.